Business LoansSmall Business Grants

 Business loans for felons

-Some ex-felons have poor credit, which can make it difficult to qualify for lenders that require credit scores and extensive business experience.
-The time spent in prison may have limited the abilities to build credit history or gain real-world experience.
+If you have poor credit, it can be difficult to qualify for loans from lenders that require credit scores and extensive business experience.
 Fortunately, microloans from the Small Business Administration (SBA) and online lenders typically carry more lenient requirements that can help.
+SBA microloans can come in handy for entrepreneurs that need up to $50,000 to launch their startup, but don’t qualify for a conventional bank loan.

-Online lenders are also serving borrowers who do not meet the stricter requirements of traditional commercial lenders.
+Online lenders also serve borrowers who do not meet the stricter requirements of traditional commercial lenders.
 For those who want to make moves quickly, some online lenders will provide funds within days.
 The relaxed requirements and fast funding can come with some drawbacks, however — typically higher interest rates and smaller amounts.

 Crowdfunding platforms

 Crowdfunding platforms, like Kickstarter and GoFundMe, allow individuals to raise funds from the general public.
-This financing option has relatively low risk, since you typically aren’t required to repay any funds you raise — even if your startup goes belly-up.
+This financing option has relatively low risk, since you typically aren’t required to repay any funds you raise — even if your startup goes belly up.
 Since there are no minimum time-in-business or credit score requirements, crowdfunding can be a viable alternative for those who don’t qualify for traditional financing.

 While repaying the capital you raise isn’t always required, you may still need to offer something for your investors’ support.
-Many crowdfunding campaigns offer tiered rewards — the more you contribute, the more you win.
+Many crowdfunding campaigns offer tiered rewards — the more you contribute, the more you receive.
 A food truck startup may offer a free lunch voucher, for example, or a clothing company may give away free t-shirts.
 In some cases, you can also crowdfund capital by giving up small ownership shares to your contributors.

-Since crowdfunding typically involves contributions from a large number of people, marketing your campaign can be time- and labor-intensive.
-You should also be conscious of any fees a crowdfunding site might charge: Kickstarter and Indiegogo, for example, collect credit card processing fees and a percentage of your funding total.
+Since crowdfunding typically involves contributions from a large number of people, marketing your campaign can be time and labor intensive.
+You should also be conscious of any fees a crowdfunding site might charge.
+Kickstarter and Indiegogo, for example, collect credit card processing fees and a percentage of your funding total.